bear-metal/tunemygc/README.md

 ## How do I use this?

 This gem is only a lightweight agent and designed to not get in your way.
-There's not much workflow at the moment other than applying the suggested GC configuration to your application's environment.
+It samples your application during runtime, syncs data with our web service when it terminates and we provide a report URL where you can view a suggested GC configuration and additional tips and insights.

-#### Interpreting configurations
+#### Interpreting results

 An instrumented process dumps a report URL with a reccommended config to the Rails logger.